Brazil head-on crash biker dies

 The family said they only found out about the accident on 20 April through a hostel owner Mr Peck mentioned before he lost consciousness.

-This man was contacted by the Brazilian authorities and in turn called relatives in the UK, who informed a local police officer, who notified told the family.
+This man was contacted by the Brazilian authorities and in turn called relatives in the UK, who informed a local police officer, who notified the family.